Henriqueperoni/MS4-Read-More-For-Less/README.md

 - Allow users to create, read, update and delete reviews.

-- Allow users to comment in reviews from other users.
+- Allow users to comment on reviews from other users.

 - Allow admin create, read, update and delete plans.

 ### 3. Structure

 The idea of the website is simple.
-Allow the user to subscribe to revieve books every month.
-The user will revieve a plus of being able to join an exclusive book club.
+Allow the user to subscribe to receive books every month.
+The user will receive a plus of being able to join an exclusive book club.

-The website has the same design to keep consistency and provide a easy and friendly navigaton to the user.
+The website has the same design to keep consistency and provide easy and friendly navigation to the user.

-A clear comunication is provided to the user after some integrations, using the messages funciton in Django.
+A clear communication is provided to the user after some integrations, using the messages function in Django.

 ### 4. Skeleton
 -  [Wireframes](static/docs/wireframe.pdf)